wasmvision/wasmvision-site/content/docs/concepts/architecture.md

 ## Capture

 This is how wasmVision can capture or import images or video to be processed from a connected webcam, from files, or from streams.
+For more information see [Capture](/docs/concepts/capture).

 ## Devices